 Symptoms of VHD

-The most common first sign of heart valve disease is a heart murmur.
+The most common first sign of vascular heart disease is a heart murmur.
 Not all heart murmurs reflect VHD and some are called harmless or innocent murmurs.
-But when heart valve disease is diagnosed, a murmur is often a signal.
+But when vascular heart disease is diagnosed, a murmur is often a signal.
 Murmurs may not be noticed by a patient but are often detected by a physician or cardiologist using a stethoscope during a physical exam.
 The volume, location and frequency of the murmur help determine its severity.

 Other symptoms include extreme fatigue and shortness of breath.
 The shortness of breath may appear when a person is at rest or during physical exertion.
 Swelling in the ankles, legs, feet or abdomen may also be noticeable symptoms, as is swelling in the veins of the neck.